Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 Two of the most moving moments in Cowboy Bebop come simply from the music being played over the credits: Space Lion in "Jupiter Jazz" and, of course, Blue in "The Real Folk Blues" are sure to wring a few heavy emotions out of you.

 "Ballad of Fallen Angels".
-Three of the most riveting and truly tear jerking moments came from three songs that I still listen too from time to time.
+Three of the most riveting and truly tear jerking moments came from three songs.
 "Ave Maria" "In the Rain" and the legendary haunting melody choir "Green Bird".
-This episode is just one out of many emotionally driven episodes that still make me weep Manly Tears still to this day.
+This episode is just one out of many emotionally driven episodes.

 "See you, space cowboy."
 The finality of that statement just hangs over your head.